qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/03-Analyze/activity-log.md

 ![activity-log](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/others/3.5_activity-log/1_activity-log.png#thumbnail-60)

+>**Note**: Qrvey Composer also provides an Activity Log for each dataset.
+To view the dataset Activity Log, open the dataset and select **Activity Log** in the top toolbar.
+The features and options available are the same.

 You’ll then see the *Activity Log* page where you can view, search, filter, and download events as needed.

 ![activity-log](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/others/3.5_activity-log/act-log1.png#thumbnail)